spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/spelling-suggestion/README.md

 # spelling-suggestion (molecule)

-Displays the revised suggested query if the value was entered incorrectly in the search field.
+Displays a suggested query if a value was entered incorrectly in the search field.

 ## Code sample